mmori7/mmori7/README.md

-# 👋 Hi, I'm Ronit Sabhaya!
+# 👋 Hi, I'm Mohit Mori!

 Welcome to my GitHub profile!
 I'm a passionate developer, tech enthusiast, and lifelong learner.
 I enjoy building meaningful projects, exploring innovative technologies, and collaborating with people from across the globe.